dell-cloud-marketplace/docker-varnish/README.md

 Next, start the Varnish container with:

-- A named container of (**varnish**)
+- A named container of (**varnish**).
-- Host port 80 mapped to Varnish port 80
+- Host port 80 mapped to Varnish port 80.
-- This will cache the LAMP container Web Server on host port 8080
+- This will cache the LAMP container Web Server on host port 8080.

 Do: